How To Buy A Grill: Print This And Take It Shopping

 A grill is "the remote starting-point, the very genesis of our art... gradually intelligence supplanted rude instinct; reason began to deduce effects from supposed causes; and thus cooking was launched upon that highroad along which it has not yet ceased steadily to advance."
 Auguste Escoffier, called the "king of chefs and chef of kings", from his landmark 1907 cookbook

-A good grill is an essential tool for the modern cook, not just as a backyard diversion, but a second oven.
+A good grill is an essential tool for the modern cook, not just as a backyard diversion, but as a second oven.
 It is even important in emergencies.
 Ask people how they cooked after the hurricane.
 Try using that line on your spouse.

 What a grill does best is create food with a unique flavor, and, because of the high heat, it can come closer to turning out steakhouse steaks better than any indoor oven.
 Configured properly it can even smoke low and slow as well as a dedicated smoker.